 Our fully online Master of Education in Literacy and Secondary Language Studies focuses on reading, writing, and speaking as language processes.
+A M.Ed LSLS degree will train you in the strategies needed to devise the tailored curriculum, interventions, and assessments for your students.
 Our program takes students on a journey to broaden and deepen their understanding of the social, cultural, linguistic and institutional factors that contribute to a learner’s ability to use reading, writing, and speaking in their first or second language.
 Our program is practitioner-based and students are paired with a faculty mentor throughout their program tenure.

 The MEd program and Endorsement Graduate Certificates in Literacy and Secondary Language Studies importantly offers students flexibility in selecting the disciplinary concentration that applies most directly to his/her individual educational and professional goals.
 Plus, Master of Education students are eligible for a Graduate Incentive Award (GIA) scholarship which equates to 30% off instructional fees and the application fee is waived for Fall 2021 applicants!